 documentation (aka the narrative).
 There is a place in CurrIQunet

 to upload that documentation.
-Please consult the Articulation
+Word Docs preferred.
+Please consult

 Documents to be submitted include--